 Fasting is effective where simple caloric reduction is not.
 What is the difference?
-Obesity is a hormonal, not a caloric imbalance.
-Fasting provides beneficial hormonal changes that happen during fasting are entirely prevented by the constant intake of food.
+Obesity is a hormonal, not a caloric, imbalance.
+Fasting provides beneficial hormonal changes that happen during fasting and are entirely prevented by the constant intake of food.
 It is the intermittency of the fasting that makes it so much more effective.

 Intermittent Fasting vs Calorie Restriction